pyiron/development_ideas/concepts.md

 # Collaboration
 At the moment, we can suggest a prototypical collaboration-setup [graphathon](https://github.com/mbruns91/graphathon) in the form of a github repository-template.
 We need some discussion on in which direction this should be further developed: What are our requirements for a collaboration platform?
 What are the use-cases?
 What backend should a more production-ready version use?

+# Reproducibility
+pyiron workflows can be published/deployed/shared/... in a reproducible way on two levels:
+- **Conda environment**: by providing notebook(s) and an `environment.yml`, users can set up similar conda environments for executing a workflow.
+- **Containerization**: based on the Conda environemnt approach, we can also go one step further and pack the workflow and the whole runtime environment in a container image.
+When Docker is the backend of our choice, such containers can be based on  the flavors we provide via [pyiron/docker-stacks](https://github.com/pyiron/docker-stacks).
+Then, when the container images are built, a simple `docker run` command is enough to be provided with jupyterhub, a readily-configured condaenvironment and an isolated file-system containing all neccessary files (notebooks, datafiles, ...).
+During the building process, docker allows for basically anything that can be done with a terminal (e.g. cloning of repositories or the execution of shell-scrips) for a workflow to be reproduced automatically.

 [^1]: Currently the list does not follow a specific order.
 [^2]: Currently not true for functions which might return very different types and has multiple return statements.